-Student FTE targets for tuition-free ABE and ELL programs have been revised in consultation with your institution.
-Funding is in addition to the amounts your institution will continue to allocate from your base operating grant for the delivery of these programs.
-The Ministry's expectation is that all institutions that provide instruction in these programs will meet or exceed their revised FTE targets.
-A reminder that ASE programs are no longer included in your institution's Developmental FTE target; however, the Ministry expects delivery of these programs will be maintained or increased.
+ABE, ELL and ASE activity will remain components of institution FTE reports to monitor delivery of these essential programs; the Ministry expects delivery of these programs will be maintained or increased.
 Access to ABE, ELL and ASE programs in the public post-secondary system is essential to British Columbians who want to continue their education and build fulfilling and rewarding careers.